 Are you curious about the "Insight" tab name?

 This page is for some comments.
-A blog of sorts!
+This is a blog of sorts!

 The story behind this sink:

 A rental.
-Not the most pleasant of places.
 A young couple was renting the place at the time these photos were taken.

-I don't think it's a good idea to refinish a kitchen sink; these sinks suffer impacts, traffic a lot of water, and stay moist for long periods of time.
+I don't think it's a good idea to refinish a kitchen sink; these sinks suffer impacts and stay moist for long periods of time.
 But in the case of a sink like this being irreplaceable, maybe refinishing is a good idea.

 This sink had been refinished before.
-This is what they commonly look like when we arrive.
+This is what a tired refinished sink commonly looks like when we arrive.

-At the time of this entry, my only concerns are that the care info given to the tenant didn't go out her other ear, and that the owner is prompt with his check :-)
+At the time of this entry, my only concerns are that the care info given to the tenant was heeded, and that the owner is prompt with his payment :-)

 The finish we use and how it compares to others: